 Last year Emma was nominated as a finalist in the Victorian Disability Sector Awards in the category of Excellence in Improving Learning and Development Outcomes.
 Abacus is extremely fortunate to have Emma’s extensive ABA experience available to its clients and staff.

 Lynette completed her Masters of Psychology at Monash University.
 She has worked as an ABA therapist with Abacus since its inception, and also in community, university and school settings providing support for school teachers, children, parents, and adults.
-As a Program Supervisor at Abacus three days a week, Lynette oversees both centre-based and school-based ABA programs, and supports the Clinical Director as Case Manager in other schools.
+As a Program Supervisor at Abacus three days a week, Lynette oversees centre-based ABA programs.

 Lynette also works with clients of all ages at a specialist Psychology service.
 In this role she provides counselling and therapy for a range of issues, including autism, developmental delay, stress management, anxiety, depression, grief and loss, meditation training, behaviour change, amongst others.
 She is a registered psychologist and a member of the Australian Psychological Society.

 Kathryn began working as an ABA therapist at Abacus in early 2011 whilst studying a degree in nursing.
 Her passion for working with autistic children and their families modified her study goals which were on hold while she concentrated on ABA therapy and Case Management with Abacus.
 Kathryn resumed part-time study to complete a Bachelor of Psychology.
 As a Case Manager and Senior Team Member at Abacus, Kathryn provides initial and ongoing training for the therapy team.
 She supports parents, and liaises with other professionals on behalf of our clients.